 This was a huge jump for me, as it marks my move from Fort Wayne, Indiana to San Francisco, California.
 This also was my first time in an Agile development environment.
-As well, this was my first time being dedicated to only one job, UI development.
+As well, this was my first time being dedicated to only one job, UI development, so as such, it was a very confusing time for me.
+It's like learning how to walk again.
 Ironically, however, as you'll read, I learned many things outside of the realm of UI development.

 This time was responsible for me widely expanding my knowledge of Bash and Zsh scripting, as we had a script to get new systems going that I ended up entirely rebuilding.
 I was primarily a UI developer, but, being detached from most of the team, ended up trying to take the lead for our side of the team in getting new developers up to speed, getting their systems set up, and getting them familiarized with some of the systems and how development was handled.
 Having previously been a sys admin, backend developer, front-end developer, and database admin helped me dramatically during this.